Deltares/Koswat/docs/reference/koswat_strategies.md

 This strategy is the first an default of all defined strategies.
 Its criteria is based on a pre-defined ['order'](#measure-order) of each reinforcement.
 In steps, it can be seen as:

-1. Pre-selection of a location's available reinforcement based on said order.
+1. Pre-selection of a location's available reinforcement based on said order, when a location does not have any "available" reinforcement, then the last measure's order will be pre-selected.
 2. [Clustering](#measure-clustering) of all locations by their pre-selected measure.
 3. [Measure buffering](#measure-buffering) to each of the clusters.
 4. [Measure minimal distance](#measure-minimal-distance) to the resulting clusters from the previous step.